enjaku4/rabarber/README.md

 ```

 `Rabarber::Role` is a model that represents roles within your application.
 It has a single attribute, `name`, which is validated for both uniqueness and presence.
 You can treat `Rabarber::Role` as a regular Rails model and use Active Record methods on it if necessary.

-*Utilize the aforementioned methods to manipulate user roles.
-For example, create a UI for managing roles or assign roles during migration or runtime (e.g. when the user is created).*

-*You are also encouraged to write your own authorization policies based on `#has_role?` method (e.g. to scope the data that the role can access).*

-*Adapt the tools Rabarber provides to fit the requirements of your application.*

 ## Authorization Rules